 Driving refinement and motor reliability were improved with an upgrade of the fuel and ignition control components to L-Jetronic with Bosch Motronics 2 DME (Digital Motor Electronics system).
 An improvement in fuel-efficiency was due to the DME providing a petrol cut-off on the overrun.

 We are delighted to be able offer this sensational 911 Carrera Cabriolet once again.

 This particular car was treated, between 2013 and 2014, to a restoration by Porsche Centre Silverstone as part of the Dealer Networks Restoration Competition for that year.

 Finding a very honest, original, low mileage car to base their restoration on, this vehicle was found residing on the Isle Of Wight, in the previous 15 years the vehicle had covered less than 3,000 miles.

 Presented in lovely original condition, but with such little use for a long period, it needed a gearbox rebuild due to a failed second gear synchro – so it was chosen for the project given it included a lovely history including MOT certificates dating back to 1988, its original service and handbook pack with wallet and numerous invoices and related paperwork.

-In excess of £40,000 was spent on the restoration which included rebuilding the gearbox, repairing only 2 small sections of corrosion on the nearside sill and around the offside headlamp, then fully repainting the vehicle by their Porsche Approved Bodyshop to an outstanding standard and replacement of almost every renewable part with original, new Porsche items including a new hood and right down to virtually every nut, bolt, screw and hose.
+In excess of £40,000 was spent on the restoration which included rebuilding the gearbox, repairing only 2 small sections of corrosion on the nearside sill and around the offside headlamp, then fully repainting the vehicle by their Porsche Approved Bodyshop to an outstanding standard and replacement of almost every renewable part with original, new items included a new hood right down to virtually every nut, bolt, screw and hose

 Having covered only 47,000 miles at the time, the engine was taken out and the heads removed to confirm no engine work was required, then rebuilt with new fittings and hoses.